IHE/RAD.IMR/input/pagecontent/volume-1.md

 Report Creators encode diagnostic reports with multimedia content using FHIR DiagnosticReport resource.
 Each resulting DiagnosticReport resource also includes a default rendered report.

-Report Creators may support multiple rendering of the multimedia reports for different consumers (e.g. simple consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to studies inside the enterprise firewall).
+Report Creators may support creating multiple renditions of the same multimedia report for different consumers (e.g. simple consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to studies inside the enterprise firewall).

-Report Creators store the DiagnosticReport resources to Report Repositories, Report Readers or Rendered Report Readers.
-If the rendered report is embedded by referencing a URL, the Report Creators shall ensure that the URL is accessible by the recipients (e.g. referencing a common shared storage).
+Report Creators store the DiagnosticReport resources to Report Repositories, Report Readers or Rendered Report Readers. report Creators shall include a rendered report in the same DiagnosticReport resource, either as base64 encoded binary, or by reference using a URL.

-> Note that how the Report Creator receives the multimedia content is out of scope for this release of IMR.
+> Note that in IMR, Report Creator is the actor responsible for authoring the report.
+How the Report Creator receives the multimedia content is out of scope for this release of IMR.
+In practice, A Report Creator may be grouped with an Image Display, or a Report Creator is integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.

 #### XX.1.1.2 Report Repository

-Report Repositories store multimedia reports received from Report Creators.
+Report Repositories store multimedia reports received from Report Creators and make the reports available for other consumers.

 Report Repositories support query/retrieve of multimedia reports by Report Readers and Rendered Report Readers.

-> Note that a Report Repository may adjust the accessibility of the rendered report if applicable.
+> Note that a Report Repository shall not modify the DiagnosticReport content, but it may modify how the embedded rendered report can be accessed, if necessary.
 For example, a Report Repository may adjust an internal URL to an external accessible URL, or it may retrieve the rendered report referenced by a URL and embedded directly in the DiagnosticReport resource as base64 encoded in query responses.
-Details regarding how Report Repositories make adjust the accessibility of the rendered report is out of scope of IMR.
+Details regarding how Report Repositories may adjust the accessibility of the rendered report is out of scope of IMR.

 #### XX.1.1.3 Report Reader

-Report Readers receive multimedia reports by either querying Report Repositories or receive directly from Report Creators.

 Report Readers present the reports to the user, including the multimedia content embedded in the report as hyperlinks.
 When users click on the hyperlinks, Report Readers present the referenced images to the user in a way that the user can interact with the images (e.g. windowing, zooming, panning, toggle annotations, etc.).

+Report Readers receive multimedia reports by either querying Report Repositories or receive directly from Report Creators.

 There are baseline image viewing capabilities required for Report Readers, while optionally the Report Reader may support additional advanced behavior.
+In other words, a Report Reader provides [Level 2 Interactivity](#xx416-level-of-interactivity) or higher as discussed in Section XX.4.1.6.

 Report Readers shall support at least one of the following named options to retrieve the referenced images and display them to the user.